Niksinikhilesh045/automated-security-scanning-devsecops/README.md

-# 🔐 Automated Security Scanning in DevSecOps CI/CD Pipeline
+# 🔐 Automated Security Scanning within DevSecOps CI/CD Pipeline

 A complete end-to-end project that integrates a **Node.js full-stack web application** with a robust **DevSecOps CI/CD pipeline** using GitHub Actions.
 This project emphasises **secure coding practices**, **automated vulnerability detection**, and **continuous delivery** with **real-time alerts** and **container security**.